0xmalaquias/onionbox/README.md

 [!]
 To use it right now:
 - Note: always run this as root, (if you have sudo/git installed on your system)
-- git clone https://github.com/NewMaster27/tonion && cd tonion && chmod +x * && ./tonion.git help
+- git clone https://github.com/NewMaster27/onionbox && cd onionbox && chmod +x * && ./onionbox help

 [!]
 In addition:
 - Recommended: Configure a secure non standard/common browser(like tor's one, it is easy).